2006:

 Animator, story director, writer & Disney Legend Dick Huemer

 is born in New York City.
-He will first begin his career in animation at the Raoul Barré cartoon studio in 1916, before joining the Fleischer Studio in 1923 where he will develop the Koko clown character.
-Later he will move to Hollywood as an animator and director for the Charles Mintz studio, and then to the Disney Studio, where he will remain for the duration of his career.
-His vast Disney credits will include The Wise Little Hen, The Reluctant Dragon, Peter and the Wolf, Dumbo, Fantasia, Toot Whistle Plunk and Boom and Alice in Wonderland.
+He first began his career in animation at the Raoul Barré cartoon studio in 1916, before joining the Fleischer Studio in 1923 where he developed the Koko clown character.
+Later he moved to Hollywood as an animator and director for the Charles Mintz studio, and then to the Disney Studio, where he remained for the duration of his career.
+His vast Disney credits include The Wise Little Hen,

 1937: